 - Dialogue is crucial.
 As with any conflict, calm, rational discussions are the best remedy in calming stressful circumstances and arriving at a resolution that really works for everybody.
 Sit down with your parent and explain your concerns, but be ready to listen with an open mind to his or her opinions and feelings.
 Take into account that a resolution might not be arrived at in one conversation; use a preliminary conversation as a starting point, and agree to revisit the issue occasionally to reassess.

 Most especially, recognize there’s a reasonable alternative to help seniors at home: the professional St. Louis area in-home care services of Continuum.
 Our caregivers are able to assist in an assortment of ways to enhance well-being, offering members of the family peace of mind, while empowering your loved one to maintain independence, making his or her own choices and decisions in the comfort and familiarity of home.
-Contact us online or call us at (314) 863-9912 or (636) 861-3336 for an in-home assessment and to learn more about how we provide the kind of services for senior care St. Louis families trust the most.
+Contact us online or call us at (314) 863-9912 or (636) 861-3336 for an in-home assessment and to learn more about the home care St. Charles, MO families trust the most.